 The Elastic Stack supports SAML single sign-on (SSO) into Kibana, using Elasticsearch as a backend service.

 Elastic Stack SSO requires a valid Enterprise license or Enterprise trial license.
-See the license documentation for more details about managing licenses.
+Check the license documentation for more details about managing licenses.

-Make sure you read the complete Configuring SAML single sign-on on the Elastic Stack guide before setting up SAML SSO for Kibana and Elasticsearch deployments managed by ECK.
+Make sure you check the complete Configuring SAML single sign-on on the Elastic Stack guide before setting up SAML SSO for Kibana and Elasticsearch deployments managed by ECK.

 To enable SAML SSO for the Elastic Stack, you have to configure the SAML realm in Elasticsearch and enable the usage of the SAML realm and authentication provider in Kibana.